margarita-tsaruk/margarita-tsaruk/README.md

 My goal is to learn more while completing my main course @Yandex Practicum and working to become a Full-stack Developer in the future.
 I would like to participate in open-source.

-Skills: REACT / JS / NODE / HTML / CSS
+### Skills: REACT / JS / NODE / HTML / CSS / MSOffice / Adope Photoshop

 - 🔭 I’m currently working on this page: https://github.com/margarita-tsaruk/eco-art
 - 🌱 I’m currently learning IT course - Web-development @Yandex.Practicum